billchurch/webssh2_client/README.md

 - Multi-factor authentication support (when supported by server)
 - Support for credential replay and reauthentication

+## Security and Lint Rules

+- No innerHTML: The client never uses `innerHTML` for user content.
+All text uses `textContent` and safe DOM building helpers.
+- CSP: Strict `script-src 'self'` (no inline scripts).
+Inline styles allowed for xterm DOM renderer and safe color updates.
+- ESLint guardrails:
+  - `no-unsanitized` plugin blocks unsanitized DOM sinks (`innerHTML`, `outerHTML`, `insertAdjacentHTML`, `document.write`).
+  - Additional bans via `no-restricted-properties` for those sinks, and `no-restricted-syntax` for string-based timers and `new Function`.
+- Xterm integration: Terminal output is rendered with `xterm.write()`; no HTML rendering of remote data.

 ## Configuration

 The client can be configured through: